kasimakhtar/KasimAkhtar/output/python-series.md

-## Python code to calculate sum of series
+## Python code to calculate sum of a series

 This python function takes a number and creates a specific series, and then returns the sum of the series.
 The series always follows the pattern: 1, 1/4, 1/7, 1/10, 1/13, etc, and carries on for n number of times I created this function as part of a [CodeWars challenge](https://www.codewars.com/kata/555eded1ad94b00403000071).